 The value CPM (cost per thousand impressions) is an amount you specify to help Google Ad Manager estimate the value of campaigns.
 The amount entered in the "Value CPM" field serves two purposes:

 - It's used in revenue calculations for impressions served.

 - When a value CPM is defined for remnant line items, the value CPM is used for competition in dynamic allocation and First Look instead of the "Rate" value.

-Value CPM with unified pricing rules or dynamic allocation
+Value CPM with unified pricing rules

-- Unified pricing rules: When value CPM is set, Ad Manager uses this value instead of rate to enforce unified pricing rules.
+When value CPM is set, Ad Manager uses this value instead of rate to enforce unified pricing rules.

 Estimate CPM value

 Use the following formula to estimate the amount you should specify for your value CPM.